 Holding a community event in the fall, when school begins, is a great way to bring everyone together.
 World Water Day in March or Earth Day in April also provide occasions where an event focusing on the scarcity of water can be highlighted.
 We encourage your school to hold A Walk For Water at around the same time each year in order to raise a loud and consistent voice for the children of the Azawak.

 Option: Do you want online registration for your event?
+Become our partner and Fill out this form.
 Check out the Montessori School of Mclean's annual Walk for Water event.
-Ask us about this!

 - Choose a venue